AdamGiergun/IfR-data/README.md

 ### About The Project

-Part of a project created as a quick response to a huge humanitarian crisis caused by the War on Ukraine.<br>
+Part of a project created as a quick response to the huge humanitarian crisis caused by the war in Ukraine.<br>
-It is repository containing list of spots providing help to Ukrainian refugees and used by my Android app, [available here](https://play.google.com/store/apps/details?id=eu.adamgiergun.infoforukrainianrefugees).<br>
+It is a repository containing a list of spots providing assistance to Ukrainian refugees and used by my Android application, [available here] (https://play.google.com/store/apps/details?id=eu.adamgiergun.infoforukrainianrefugees).<br>
-Spots can have physical addresses, phone numbers, e-mails, websites, info about services provided, etc..
+Places can have addresses, telephone numbers, e-mails, websites, information about services provided, etc.

-As entering this data for as many as possible spots in a short time is "mission impossible" for one person I obviously need a help.<br>
+Since it is "mission impossible" for one person to enter this data for as many places as possible in a short time, I definitely need a lot of help.<br>
-Below are instructions for preparing this data.
+Instructions on how to prepare this data are provided below.

 ### Objectives

-Now:
-* Add ability to report new spots directly thorough the app
+* Implementing advanced message receiving capabilities (very limited are already present).<br> The messages would be: important messages, information about events, etc.<br>
+  Messages would be addressed to a specific territorial unit and would have a specific validity period.<br>
+  Users would be able to choose the territorial units for which they would like to receive messages.<br>

 Short term:
-* Create a list of (at least) most of the spots providing help for refugees.<br>
+* Create a list of (at least) most spots providing help to refugees.<br>
-* Provide better translations.<br>
+* Provide high-quality translations.<br>
-  [Let me know](mailto:adam.giergun@gmail.com) if you wanna help me with this task.<br>
+  [Let me know](mailto:adam.giergun@gmail.com) if you'd like to help me with this task.<br>
-  Please, start then e-mail subject with `#IfR-data: `.
+  Please start the email title with `#IfR-helpOffer:` in this case.

-Longer term:
+Long term:
-* Create tools for entering data to the database (like a some feasible web interface).
+* Creating tools for entering data into the database (e.g. a convenient interface for a web browser), and API enabling access to this data through user interfaces (website, applications, plugins).
-* Create user interface for other platforms.
+* Creation of user interfaces for other platforms (website, applications for other systems).
+* Creating a website plugin to enable anyone willing to share a selected range of data from the project database on their website.

-Much longer term:
+Very long term:
-* Unfortunately this refugee crisis is not the only one.
-I hope to convert this project into permanent, to serve in any similar crisis.
-Please feel free to contact me if you want to help me achieve it: [my e-mail](mailto:adam.giergun@gmail.com) with `#IfR-permanent: `in e-mail subject.
+* Unfortunately, this refugee crisis is not the only one.
+I hope to turn this project into something permanent to provide help in any humanitarian crisis. <br>
+  Feel free to contact me if you want to help me with this project: [my e-mail is] (mailto: adam.giergun@gmail.com) - please remember to start the e-mail title with `# IfR-permanent:` .
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With